-Royal Holloway is one of the leading Geography departments in the world, remarkable for its combination of research excellence, inspirational teaching programmes, and collaborations with partners beyond the university.
+Welcome to Royal Holloway Geography, one of the leading departments in the world, remarkable for its combination of research excellence, inspirational teaching, and collaborations with partners beyond the university.

 We pride ourselves on the commitment and energy that we put into our teaching at both undergraduate and postgraduate levels.
 Our students consistently rate us very highly.
 In 2018 we scored 96% for overall student satisfaction in the National Student Survey, matching our average score for the previous five years, and placing us 6th of the 74 institutions in our subject area.
 In the most recent Guardian University Guide (2020) UK league table we are ranked 1st for satisfaction with teaching and 3rd for course satisfaction.

-For twenty years the Department has also been ranked as one of the United Kingdom’s leading research centres in Geography.
-The most recent UK Research Excellence Framework (REF2014) placed the Department 2nd out of all 74 submissions, and 100% of our research impact was rated 4* and 3* internationally excellent.
-Our research not only shapes academic debates but is developed in collaboration with partners to deliver benefits in fields as diverse as conservation management, cultural heritage, development practice, foreign policy and climate change.
+The Department has also been ranked as one of the UK’s leading research centres in Geography.
+The most recent UK Research Excellence Framework (REF 2014) placed the Department 2nd out of all 74 submissions, and 100% of our research impact was rated 4* and 3* internationally excellent.
+Our research not only shapes teaching and academic debates but is developed in collaboration with partners to deliver benefits in fields as diverse as conservation management, cultural heritage, development practice, foreign policy and climate change.

 As Head of Department, I am very proud of our distinctive research and teaching profile.
 Our undergraduate students benefit from strong pastoral and tutorial support, and are bound together through an extensive fieldwork programme in Cyprus, London, Malawi, New York, Southern Spain and Sicily.
 Our large body of postgraduate students are central to the research culture of the Department, a constant source of energy and new ideas.
 Together, we are all part of a close-knit community where teaching, research and external collaboration come together to the benefit of all.